Last Updated: 3 Feb, 2021

 How Did It Go?

 I was told to enter the classroom 5 minutes before it started.
-I came 10 minutes early as soon as the join now button became available.
-I wasn’t trying to become a model student whatsoever if that’s what you’re thinking 😀 I came early because I was worried about having problems with all of the settings needed such as the audio and the video.
+I came 10 minutes early as soon as the join now button became available because I was worried about having problems with all of the settings needed such as the audio and the video.

 What’s more surprising was the teacher was there as I came in.
 I didn’t expect her to be early.
 So, kudos for that.
-The trial was supposed to be a 30 minutes lesson but it got carried away.
+The trial was supposed to be a 30-minute lesson but it got carried away.

 What did I learn?

 The lesson topic was about Conversation Chinese.
-She started by introducing me with the 4 basic Pinyin.
-She explained step by step on how to pronounce each one and why it was pronounced like this and that.
+She started by introducing me to the 4 basic Pinyin.
+She explained step by step how to pronounce each one and why it was pronounced like this and that.

 Teacher Shasha then proceeds with the basic Chinese greeting.
 For instance, how are you and the reply, how to say good morning and good evening.

-We have the Q&A session as the lesson progress and more after it finished.
-They do a follow-up after that, asking for my feedback on the lesson and on their service as a whole.
+We have the Q&A session as the lesson progress and more after it is finished.
+They do a follow-up after that asking for my feedback on the lesson and their service as a whole.
 It was a really fun session.

-- Their support staffs are quick to response and very friendly, so as the teacher.
+Their support staffs are quick to respond and very friendly so is the teacher.

-Overall, I’m satisfied with their quality service and learnt a lot from just the short session.
-If you’re looking for an easy and effective way to learn Chinese, I highly recommended Hanbridge mandarin.
+Overall, I’m satisfied with their quality service and learned a lot from just the short session.
+If you’re looking for an easy and effective way to learn Mandarin, I highly recommended Hanbridge Mandarin.